Healthy Homes Assessment Raureka

 Draught Stopping Raureka

-If you can feel external air entering or a clear draught out of a hole or gap and you are able to feel it, it’s most likely a gap or an opening that requirements sealing in the way you can.
-Large cracks and gaps should be fixed permanently.
-Any gaps greater than 3mm that allow air in or out within the house require to be sealed.
-For example, if an open fireplace isn’t in use it can cause draughts and should be blocked from.
-Property managers and landlords are accountable for ensuring that these draughts are stopped as much as possible.
+If you can feel external air flowing in or the air is clear from a hole or gap and you can feel it, it is likely to be a gap or an opening that requirements sealing in some way.
+Large gaps and cracks should be sealed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit from the home need the sealing.
+For example, if an open fireplace isn’t in use it can cause draughts and should be shut off.
+Property managers and landlords are accountable for making sure that these draughts are stopped as far as imaginable.

-You don’t need to block off holes or gaps in the construction.
-For instance, small gaps around doors and windows might be necessary to allow for movement of the structure as the household is heated and cools to allow them to be opened and closed rather than securing.
-We will test every window and door during an Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the building as the home heats and cools, in order to let them be shut and opened, rather than being stuck.
+We will examine the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections